jgcfyidev/jgcfyi/content/6-Action.md

 funding](https://notes.andymatuschak.org/z2cqeazKJoESAvRiX8ZUuaoxRNwAYw24G3nS).
 In such a system, the value of services provided by an individual or group is estimated and paid for by participants after its implementation.
-Though not realistic for every endevor, this structure may push public projects to be more iterative and relational, serving as a possible antidote to unaccountable [accumulation of debt](https://fred.stlouisfed.org/series/SLGSDODNS) that is
+Though not realistic for every endeavor, this structure may push public projects to be more iterative and relational, serving as a possible antidote to unaccountable [accumulation of debt](https://fred.stlouisfed.org/series/SLGSDODNS) that is